geneontology/geneontology.github.io/_docs/gene-product-association-data-gpad-format.md

 * Gene product *part of* cellular component\
 An atomic relation *must* be used.

-    See also the documentation on qualifiers in the GO annotation guide

 #### GO ID
 The GO identifier for the term attributed to the DB object ID.\
 This field is mandatory, cardinality 1.